 Then turn on the porch lights and several lights in the house so your home looks warm and welcoming for your guests.

-If you’re using candles on the table, light those now.
+If you’re using candles on the table, light them now.
 Now everything is glowing!

 Once your dinner guests arrive, relax and enjoy yourself.
 This helps everyone else relax, too.